Registration and FAQs

 *Be sure to have your Camp Secretary issue you a delegate card.
 Otherwise, you cannot vote.

-Send your $10 and Registration Form by May 10th to Dept. Secretary Pugsley, PDC*
+Send your Fee and Registration Form to Dept. Secretary Pugsley, PDC*

 ENCAMPMENT FREQUENTLY ASKED QUESTIONS